sphinx-labs/sphinx/specs/sphinx-module-proxy.md

     - If the call to the Gnosis Safe is unsuccessful for any reason:
       - Must emit a `SphinxActionFailed` event in the `SphinxModuleProxy`.
     - If the call to the Gnosis Safe is unsuccessful for any reason _and_ the current leaf requires a success:
-      - Must emit a `SphinxDeploymentFailed` event in the `SphinxModuleProxy`.
+      - Must emit a `SphinxMerkleRootFailed` event in the `SphinxModuleProxy`.
       - Must set the active Merkle root's `MerkleRootStatus` equal to `FAILED`.
       - Must remove the active Merkle root, preventing it from being approved in the future.
       - Must exit the `execute` function immediately, returning a `MerkleRootStatus` equal to `FAILED`.
 - If there are no more leaves to execute for the active Merkle root:
   - Must set the active Merkle root's `MerkleRootStatus` equal to `COMPLETED`.
-  - Must emit a `SphinxDeploymentCompleted` event in the `SphinxModuleProxy` using the active Merkle root.
+  - Must emit a `SphinxMerkleRootCompleted` event in the `SphinxModuleProxy` using the active Merkle root.
   - Must remove the active Merkle root, preventing it from being approved in the future.
   - Must return a `MerkleRootStatus` equal to `COMPLETED`.
 - If there are more leaves to execute for the active Merkle root: